This post may contain affiliate links.

 After we had cut several pieces, we put them where they were going to be used so we could see what we still needed to cut.

 Optional: Put foam board on the bottom of your slides.

-Here is a photo of what I mean from a previous year, only I do NOT recommend using duct tape to attach the foam board like we made the mistake of doing in this photo–that tape was very difficult to remove and left behind residue.
-As I’ve already mentioned, I recommend using foil HVAC tape instead, which is what we used in subsequent years.
+Note: Please learn from my mistakes and DON’T tape the foam board like I did in the above photo.
+That tape was very difficult to remove and left behind residue.
+I recommend using foil HVAC tape instead, which is what we used in subsequent years.

-Here I am attaching the first piece of foam board insulation.
-Note that if you’re using a type of foam board that has a silver reflective material on one side, the silver side goes INSIDE, facing underneath your camper.
+If you’re using a type of foam board that has a silver reflective material on one side, the silver side goes INSIDE, facing underneath your camper.
 This is so that the heat will be reflected back under your camper.
-If you put the silver side facing outward, it will do nothing except reflect sunlight away from your camper, which is the opposite of what you want!
+If you put the silver side facing outward, it will do nothing except reflect sunlight away from your camper, which is the opposite of what you want.

 After the skirting was placed where I wanted it, taped it to the camper using the foil HVAC tape.
 I used only enough to hold the skirting in place because we planned to come back and seal it all later.

-Note that this piece of skirting came up higher than the bottom of our camper.
-We felt that it was unnecessary to cut the foam board to the exact height; it was much easier to just cut each piece of foam board in half lengthwise since 2 feet of height was adequate for most of the camper.
+Note that this piece of skirting came up slightly higher than the bottom of our camper.
+We felt that it was unnecessary to cut the foam board to the exact height.
+It was much easier to just cut each piece of foam board in half lengthwise since 2 feet of height was adequate for most of the camper.

 In this spot, a 2-foot piece of foam board ended up being the perfect height, coming just under the edge of our camper.